-If a student's account is in arrears and there is an outstanding balance, they may be put on "financial hold".
-This will disable the student's account and deny them access to MyUCWest and the ability to access their course materials.
-The financial hold will only be released when the account is paid in full along with an additional fee of \$75 to process the hold release.
+If a student's account has an outstanding balance, a hold will be placed on the account.
+The account will be disabled and the student will be denied access to MyUCWest and any online course materials.
+The financial hold will only be released when the account is paid in full, along with an additional processing fee of \$75.